uavaustin/orchestra/services/imagery/README.md

   no camera, or two or more cameras are found, an error will be thrown.

   By default, the capture rate is set to take a photo every two seconds.
 To set a different interval, set the `CAPTURE_INTERVAL` environment variable.
+The interval is in milliseconds.

   To specify the telemetry service for tagging images, you can specify the `TELEMETRY_HOST` and `TELEMETRY_PORT` environment variables.
 These both